2019-20 MIT Performing Series

 Building dance theater from the ground up

-Award-winning dance theater choreographer Constanza Macras comes to MIT to collaborate with Kurt Fendt, Senior Lecturer in Comparative Media Studies/Writing and Director of the MIT HyperStudio, and other faculty members and students in Music and Theater Arts.
+Award-winning dance theater choreographer Constanza Macras came to MIT to collaborate with Kurt Fendt, Senior Lecturer in Comparative Media Studies/Writing and Director of the MIT HyperStudio, and other faculty members and students in Music and Theater Arts.
 Drawing on her background in documentary, community, and biography-driven performance work, Macras partners with MIT faculty and students and the greater Cambridge community to develop a new dance theater piece.

 Through a highly collaborative creative process, Macras’s work foregrounds the voices and experiences of the community members who contribute to the project as co-creators and performers.
 Themes in her previous community-based performances include urban planning, globalization, migration, and xenophobia in communities in South Africa and Germany.
-After a period of intensive development at MIT Building W97, Macras’s residency culminates in a work-in-progress showing of her new collaborative piece.
+After a period of intensive development at MIT Building W97, Macras’s residency culminated in a work-in-progress showing of a new collaborative piece.

-The 2019–20 residency at MIT also includes workshops with students in Fendt’s classes on the Digital Humanities, Expanding the Museum, and Designing Art Archives, as well as classes in Music and Theater Arts focusing on dance, choreography, and improvisation.
+The 2019–20 residency at MIT also included workshops with students in Fendt’s classes on the Digital Humanities, Expanding the Museum, and Designing Art Archives, as well as classes in Music and Theater Arts focusing on dance, choreography, and improvisation.